Here are a few do’s and don’ts to help you with leaving a voicemail when you are performing cold outbound prospecting.

 Don’t: Do not completely “wing it”

-Whatever the message is that you plan to leave, have it prepared ahead of time and don’t just completely “wing it”.
-This can help to reduce the “uh”s and and “um”s and can help you to keep yourself from rambling on too long.
+Whatever the message is that you plan to leave, have it prepared ahead of time, and don’t just completely “wing it”.
+This can help to reduce the “uh”s and “um”s and can help you to keep yourself from rambling on too long.

 Don’t: Do not mention trying to schedule an appointment.